wanderu/go-bamboo/README.md

 ### Building the Lua Scripts

 The Lua scripts required for this project are shared between multiple libraries.
-In order to build with them the bamboo-scripts repo must be checked out locally and available
+In order to build with them the bamboo-scripts submodule must be initialized.

-    - Set the `BAMBOO_SCRIPTS_PFX` and `BAMBOO_SCRIPTS` environment variables to
+    - `git submodule init`
-    point to */path/to* and */path/to/bamboo-scripts* respectively.
+    - `git submodule update`
     - Run `go generate` in the project directory.

 ## Writing a Library in Another Language